 DNS (over TLS/HTTPS) service offer privacy and security.

-USE A SECURE DEFAULT SEARCH ENGINE WITH YOUR BROWSER
+SET A SECURE DEFAULT SEARCH ENGINE ON YOUR BROWSER

 Switching to a more secure, privacy focused search engine is